 Four Tips for Successful Cannabis Food Pairings

-Gourmet cannabis dining is quickly becoming one of the most popular events to attend in the industry.
-Now that recreational use laws have passed, new consumers are also beginning to enjoy these gourmet experiences that perfectly pair cannabis and cuisine.
+Gourmet cannabis dinners are quickly becoming one of the most popular events to attend in the industry.
+Now that recreational cannabis laws have passed, new consumers are beginning to enjoy these gourmet experiences that perfectly pair cannabis and cuisine.

 When pairing cannabis and food, the weight of the meal and weight of the strain must be balanced.
 Weight in food is determined by body and richness.
 Think of a thick Bolognese pasta sauce dish compared to Linguine and olive oil, or a grilled steak compared to poached fish.
 Pay attention to the fat content of the food you are cooking with and be sure to consider your cooking technique and any sauces or dressings used.

-For cannabis, weight is determined by the strain’s side effects and potency.
-The profile of the cannabis strain should match the recipe's characteristics when cooking.
-For example, a light, refreshing salad requires a light, energizing weed strain such as a Sativa.
-On the other hand, a heartier meal requires a heartier strain such as Indica, and so on.
+For cannabis, weight is determined by the strain’s side effects and potency, or in other words, the terpene and cannabinoid profile.
+The profile of the cannabis strain should match the recipe's characteristics and ingredients.

-We typically recommend pairing Sativa strains with lighter foods including fresh salads, dips, smoothies, oven roasted chicken and seafood pastas.
-Indicas typically pair best with richer foods including pan seared steak, red sauce pastas, pizza, mushroom risotto, truffle mashed potatoes and cornbread due to the strain’s comforting side effects.
+I typically recommend pairing limonene-rich strains with lighter foods including fresh salads, dips, smoothies, oven roasted chicken, and seafood pastas.
+Strains rich in earthy myrcene and spicy beta-Caryophyllene typically pair best with richer foods including pan seared steak, red sauce pastas, pizza, mushroom risotto, truffle mashed potatoes and cornbread due to the strain’s comforting side effects.

 Your intention for the meal also plays a big factor in determining the best cannabis and food pairings.
-If you are looking to have a relaxed night at home, an Indica strain is the preferred option for cooking.
-If you are hosting a culinary dining experience with friends, you should consider using a Sativa so your guests feel uplifted and social rather than sleepy or couch locked.
+If you are looking to have a relaxed night at home, a strain rich in myrcene, beta-caryophyllene, or linalool is the preferred option.
+If you are hosting a culinary dining experience with friends, you might consider using a strain rich in limonene, pinene, or ocimene to keep your guests feeling uplifted and social rather than sleepy or couch locked.

 The time of day you’ll be eating should also be a consideration.
 If you are making a breakfast meal, be sure to cook with a strain that will boost energy so you can have a productive day.
 If you are cooking at night, use your best judgment to determine how you want to feel after eating the meal.

 The most important factor to consider when pairing cannabis and food is the actual taste of the ingredients.
-Flavors and aromas are what make a great meal, so pay close attention to the recipe and get to know your cannabis terpene profiles.
+Complimentary flavors and aromas make a great meal, so pay close attention to the recipe and get to know your cannabis terpene profiles.

-As a reminder, terpenes are the chemical compounds in cannabis that produce a wide spectrum of aromas including citrus, cooking spices, floral notes and earthy smells.
-Terpenes are also produced by common fruits and vegetables which allows for easy cannabis pairings based on similar flavor profiles (see our Terpene & Aroma Pairing Guide here).
-The aromas of cannabis often remind us of certain spices and herbs as well, so be sure to look for flavor links.
+As a reminder, terpenes are the organic compounds in cannabis that produce a wide variety of aromas and flavors including citrus, fresh herbs, cooking spices, as well as floral and earthy notes.
+However, terpenes are not found in cannabis alone.
+They are produced by many different fruits, herbs, flowers, and spices, which allows us to easily create pairings based on similar flavor and aroma profiles (see the Terpene & Aroma Pairing Guide here).

 -Check out some of our favorite kitchen accessories!-